 - Surgery to treat advanced forms of trachoma

-- Antibiotics to treat the infection and prevent further spread of infection
+- Antibiotics to treat and prevent the infection

 - Facial cleanliness

-- Environmental improvements, particularly in water, sanitation and fly control, to lower disease transmission
+- Environmental improvements, particularly in water, sanitation and fly control